jcmf/glulx-strings/README.md

 see if this still works after translating it from the Python.
 And it'll only take a few lines of code, so maybe I can sneak it in here at the end.
 Might remove it later, or not.
-You would run this with `coffee -l`, I suppose.
+You would run this as `coffee -l README.md foo.gblorb`, I suppose.
 Hmm, so, how do we check whether we're being invoked directly as a node.js script, as opposed to being `require`d by someone else's script?
 Right:

     if module? and module is require?.main
       fs = require 'fs'
       bytes = fs.readFileSync process.argv[2]
       exports.extract_strings bytes, (s) -> console.log s

+Hmm, why isn't this working?
+Damn it....

 ## License